Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 E.g. organization may have API package name attribute and artifacts, groups, and categories may have javaName attribute.
 If such attributes are blank then Java names shall be derived from model elements names.

-If the DSL proves to be useful it can be implemented as an external DSL using Xtext.
+If the DSL proves to be useful it can be implemented as an external DSL using [Xtext](https://www.eclipse.org/Xtext/).
+More options can be explored by reading [this book](https://www.amazon.com/Implementing-Domain-Specific-Languages-Xtext/dp/1786464969/ref=sr_1_1_sspa?ie=UTF8&qid=1544812335&sr=8-1-spons)

 ## Automated execution of issues